ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

 2. Torque
     1. overview
-        - Torque by thruster is calculated from the thrust vector and the vector betweeen mass center of spacecraft and thruster.
+        - Torque by thruster is calculated from the thrust vector and the vector between the center of mass of the spacecraft and thruster.
     2. input and output
         - input
             + Thruster position `thruster_pos`